Housing in Colorado

 Housing in Colorado takes a variety of forms, from single-family homes to apartment complexes.
 Colorado had a homeownership rate of 66.6% in 2017.
-Issues related to housing in Arizona include homeownership, affordable housing, housing insecurity, zoning, and homelessness.
+Issues related to housing in Colorado include homeownership, affordable housing, housing insecurity, zoning, and homelessness.

 Background

 According to the U.S. Census Bureau, there were 2,491,404 housing units in Colorado in 2020.
 There were an estimated 9,846 homeless individuals in Colorado in 2020, according to the Annual Homeless Assessment Report.